Spring 2026 Workshops

 Info Session: Mellon/ACLS Dissertation Innovation Fellowship

-The Mellon/ACLS Dissertation Innovation Fellowship funds the early stages of dissertation research in the humanities and interpretive social sciences.
-The award provides $52,000 in stipend and research funding, and it emphasizes innovative approaches to scholarship.
-In this info session, we’ll break down the application process and discuss what makes a competitive application for this award.
+The Mellon/ACLS Dissertation Innovation Fellowship supports the early stages of dissertation research in the humanities and interpretive social sciences.
+The award provides $52,000 in stipend and research funding and emphasizes innovative approaches to scholarship.
+In this info session, participants will learn about the application process and key elements of a competitive submission.

 Getting Started with the Fellowship Application Process